It’s fair to say that the Nordic countries are doing plenty of things right – they consistently rank amongst the top 10 happiest countries on earth.

 Hygge (pronounced “HUE-GAH”) originates from a Norwegian word meaning ‘well-being’.
 The word hygge is also believed to be loosely connected to the old English word ‘hug’ which means ‘to embrace’.

 Now considered a Danish concept, it’s not easy to translate into one word or idea.
-It generally refers to a feeling of contented coziness.
-It’s the feeling you get where you feel cozy, safe and comfortable.
+It generally refers to a feeling of contented cosiness.
+It’s the feeling you get where you feel cosy, safe and comfortable.
 Either when you are on your own, or when you are with friends and family.

 Hygge is all about enjoying the simple pleasures of food and drink, home, friends and family, and nature.
 Where you appreciate the comfort and loveliness of everyday moments.

 It encompasses the feelings of well-being, comfort, safety, relaxation and contentment.

 You can create hygge moments throughout your day by taking some time to slow down and be truly present, either in the company of friends or family or on your own.
 Hygge doesn’t happen when you are rushed or distracted.